tordnat/elevator-project/notes.md

 Have *n* elevators where instead of executing order, we print out when we have acknowledged the order and decided who shold execute it (basically HRA)

 ### CAB sync/consensus
-We have to have consensus on cabs, same as hall requests because of the spec about not loosing orders.
+We have to have consensus on cabs, same as hall orders because of the spec about not loosing orders.